Clarifying Purpose (Not Setting a Goal)

 It is the steady remembrance of why one practices at all and what yoga is meant to resolve.

-Unlike goals, which belong to the mind’s future projections, sankalpa functions as an internal compass.
+Unlike goals, which belong to the mind’s future projections, intention functions as an internal compass.
 It does not ask, What do I want to achieve?
 It asks, What am I aligning myself toward?

 This distinction matters.

-Without sankalpa, practice easily becomes fragmented.
+Without intention, practice easily becomes fragmented.
 Techniques are applied without understanding their role, and progress is measured through achievement, comparison, or extraordinary experience rather than freedom from misidentification.

 There is a simple but essential principle in yoga: